Moha-boukhatem/LZ77_Algorithm/README.md

 ```
 ./Run.sh
 ```
-You can use it with your own Message Just change it in Statements.py file
+You can test it with your own Message Just change it in Statements.py file